Lockna/divine/README.md

 Feel free to reach out to `lockna` on Discord

 ## License
-divine is distributed under the terms of the LGPL-v3 license.
+divine is distributed under the terms of the BSD-2-clause license.

+divine makes use of Qt 6, which is dynamically linked against under LGPL-3.
+No modifications to the source were made.
+The Qt binaries are available [here](https://www.qt.io/download-qt-installer-oss).

 See [LICENSE](./LICENSE) for details.